Maciek-cod/REVcalc/README.md

 ## How to use the application

 1. Create new account.
-2. Create txt file with transactions coppied from your Revolut trading Statment on your local server.
+2. Create txt file with transactions copied from your Revolut trading Statement on your local server.
 3. Click Load data and upload the txt file to the database.
 4. Click 'Report' to view results of all transactions calculations.
 5. Click 'My transactions' to see all stocks selling details.

-## Possible improvments
+## Possible improvements

 - Conversion from USD to GBP and other currencies according to local tax regulations.
 - Downloadable Pdf report
 - Sales forecast for user's active shares
-- Personalised investings statistics
+- Personalised investing statistics
-- Improved interface designs
+- Improvments interface design